FraserTooth/ruby_algorithms/README.md

 1. Array Difference - Calculate the Difference Between Two Arrays (_From CodeWars_)
 2. Who Likes - Array Question, Version of the Facebook likes String, solved using If/Else (_From CodeWars_)
 3. Highest and Lowest - String splits and Array Methods, including shorthand Map (_From CodeWars_)
+4. Longest Consecutive Concatenation - Array of Strings Problem, solved using basic Ruby (_From CodeWars_)

 ## Running Files